 The European Science-Media Hub (ESMH) event on 3 April 2019 at the European Parliament in Brussels tried to find some answers.

 Besides the technological aspects, the workshop deployed social science to look at the psychological and social aspects of “viral media communication” , with a particular focus on political influence, for example. the “gilets jaunes” movement.
 The workshop explored the potential of social media listening methodology, going beyond keywords and sentiment, and looking at the full social discourse, which helps to understand the broad themes that attract and motivate people to join the conversation and gives insight into their behaviour.

 During the first part of the event, experts in communication technologies and social sciences gave their insight on virality.
 Giorgos Markopoulos, Associate Professor at the University of Athens emphasized that affect and emotion are crucial factors for successful viral diffusion.
 Which linguistic means foster virality?
 Selection of pronouns creates a sharp distinction between in-groups and out-groups: e.g. “us” vs “they”.

 For Michael Bossetta, Political and Data Scientist at the University of Copenhagen the democratic debate is fundamentally affected by social media ecosystem turning ordinary citizens into “micro-influencers”.
 Virality has the potential to make the democratic process more inclusive, but at the risk of trivilizing politics.

-Kristof Varga, former Director, Public Division at Bakamo.Social, gave an insight into people’s sharing behavior on-line.
-He explained that in order to better understand and control virality, we need to understand and work with people’s motivations: the psychological gain behind their online behavior.
+Kristof Varga, former Director, Public Division at Bakamo.Social, gave an insight into people’s sharing behaviour on-line.
+He explained that in order to better understand and control virality, we need to understand and work with people’s motivations: the psychological gain behind their online behaviour.

 Practice of Virality